Background pattern

 • medicines for treating depression (monoamine oxidase inhibitors),

-• analgesics or anti-inflammatory drugs (phenylbutazone, ibuprofen),
+• analgesics or anti-rheumatics (phenylbutazone, ibuprofen),

 • medicines containing alcohol.

-• Preparations containing St. John's Wort (Hypericum perforatum).
+• preparations containing St. John's Wort (Hypericum perforatum).

 • medicines for treating central nervous system disorders (chlorpromazine),